-The Council has incurred expenditure in 2023-2024 totalling £0.129m in relation to maintenance, security and insurance costs for the former Red Bank Schools site, with the costs to be recovered from Red Bank Schools Limited in the future.
+The Council has incurred expenditure in relation to maintenance, security, and insurance costs for the former Red Bank Schools site, with the costs to be recovered from Red Bank Schools Limited in the future.

 • St Helens Stadium Ltd

 The Council has an ordinary shareholding in St Helens Stadium Ltd, the management company responsible for the recharge of service costs in relation to the sites owned/occupied by the Council, Tesco, St Helens Rugby Stadium, and Glass Futures.